Panama Marks Canal Handover Anniversary In Shadow Of Trump Threat - UrduPoint

 "The people don't benefit from the canal, only politicians do," said her colleague Nadili Perez, 40.

-According to Bacal, the political scientist, "this feeling of not benefiting from the canal has existed for years, but the reality is that the canal is the main source of wealth for Panamanians."

-The anniversary will be celebrated with a ceremony led by Panamanian President Jose Raul Mulino and canal administrator Ricaurte Vasquez.

-A march is planned in honor of around 20 Panamanians killed in 1964 after students tried to raise a Panamanian flag in the former "Canal Zone," a US enclave that had its own military bases, police and justice system.
+In Tuesday's ceremony, respect was paid to around 20 Panamanians who were killed in 1964 after students tried to raise a Panamanian flag in the former "Canal Zone," a US enclave that had its own military bases, police and justice system.

-The canal handover came after Carter went back on a campaign promise during his first year in office and decided to cede management of the waterway.

-The treaties he signed with Panamanian leader Omar Torrijos on September 7, 1977 "put an end to an era of subjugation and began a period of independence and dignity," former president Martin Torrijos, the nationalist leader's son, told AFP.

 Recent Stories